Carolina College of Health Sciences

 How Does This Ayurvedic Food Improve Wellness?

-While the description of the experience of jackfruit differs a little from tongue to tongue, some comparisons our students found were heart of palm, artichoke and any combination of mango, apple, pineapple and banana.
+Texture wise it resembles the heart of palm, artichoke and any combination of mango, apple, pineapple and banana.
 Not exactly like anything else, jackfruit is definitely worth trying to experience for yourself!

 Jackfruit and the Digestion

-However, if the digestion is weak, the weight of jackfruit can prove a little too much.
-A sense of heaviness, gas and constipation might occur as the body does its best to process the density of the jackfruit, which was the case for this student, "Jackfruit felt heavy on my stomach and that caused some constipation.
-I had harder stool and difficulty eliminating."
+However, if digestion is weak, the heaviness of jackfruit can turn to gas and constipation might occur as the body does its best to process the density of the jackfruit.

 Cool, Moist, Slimy